kearutherford/BerkeleyForestsAnalytics/README.md

 The GitHub version may be slightly ahead of the CRAN version of `BerkeleyForestsAnalytics`.
-If CRAN and GitHub have different version numbers, the GitHub version is the public-ready, late-stage development version of the package that is safe to install.
-The CRAN version is the formally submitted and approved version of the package.
+If CRAN and GitHub have different version numbers, the GitHub version represents a public-ready, late-stage development version of the package that is safe to install, whereas the CRAN version is the formally submitted and approved release.

-> **Current versions:** CRAN (v3.0.0), GitHub (v3.0.1)

-To install the `BerkeleyForestsAnalytics` package from CRAN:
+To install the `BerkeleyForestsAnalytics` package from CRAN (current version 3.0.0):

 ``` r
 install.packages("BerkeleyForestsAnalytics")
 library(BerkeleyForestsAnalytics)
 ```

-To install the `BerkeleyForestsAnalytics` package from GitHub:
+To install the `BerkeleyForestsAnalytics` package from GitHub (current version 3.0.1):

 ``` r
 # install and load devtools